filipezabala/voice/README.md

 cd repo.anaconda.com/miniconda/
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
+Do you accept the license terms? [yes|no] `yes`.

+Miniconda3 will now be installed into this location: /home/user/miniconda3 [ENTER]

 Do you wish the installer to initialize Miniconda3 by running conda init? `yes`.
 Close and reopen terminal.